josiest/songwriting/songs/Winter, My Love/lyrics.md

 The freezing snow and
 ~With bated breath
 ~We wait for your end
-~But I can now only see
+~So tell me what's happening
-The beauty that you have in store
+~To the beauty that you hold in store

 ~The warming hearth we seek
-~After sacred geometries
+Sacred geometries
-Have fallen from
+falling from
 The heavens above
 ~But with each passing year
-~You suffer from our selfishness
+~You fall further more

 Your frozen breath
-~will fill our lungs in the end
+Will fill our lungs in the end

 ### Bridge

-~
+--

 #### Verse III

---
+Summer, what a dream
+Summer, what a dream
+A hazy sky
+From distant fires
+Will you tell me again
+~What brought upon your burning wrath

+~The daylight skies become
+~Painted red from
+The evergreen
+Dancing trees
+Like winter you generously
+Bring snow from the heavens above

+Your burning breath
+Will fill our lungs in the end